onflow/fcl-js/packages/fcl/README.md

 ## Flow Contracts

-I've started to think of Flow Contracts as statefull modules, and have been trying to break them down into a concept which I have been calling Micro Contracts.
+I've started to think of Flow Contracts as stateful modules, and have been trying to break them down into a concept which I have been calling Micro Contracts.
 To me a Micro Contract is a smaller self contained contract that does a single thing real well, and should be re-usable across various applications with out an additional instance of it being deployed.
-As our Flow ecosystem grows and evolves hopefully the more of these building blocks become available, allowing you as the app developers to build on the shoulders of giants, enabling you to focus on the logic that makes your application/contracts special.
+As our Flow ecosystem grows and evolves hopefully the more of these building blocks become available, allowing you as the app developer to build on the shoulders of giants, enabling you to focus on the logic that makes your application/contracts special.

 The rest of this guide is going to focus on a Profile contract that you can find at [https://flow-view-source.com/testnet/account/0xba1132bc08f82fe2/contract/Profile](https://flow-view-source.com/testnet/account/0xba1132bc08f82fe2/contract/Profile).